Bikes · Resale guide

 Disadvantages — Why You Might Skip the TVS Apache RR 310 in 2026

-Limited Pillion Comfort: The pillion seat is relatively small, high, and firm, making it less comfortable for passengers on longer journeys.
-If you frequently ride with a pillion, this could be a significant drawback.
+Pillion Comfort: The pillion seat is quite high and relatively small, which can make it uncomfortable for passengers on longer rides.
+If you frequently carry a pillion, especially for extended periods, this might not be the most comfortable option available.

 Factors That Affect TVS Apache RR 310 Resale Value